ch4mpy/spring-addons/samples/tutorials/README.md

 ## Volcabulary reminder

 A **JWT** is a Json Web Token.
 It is used primarly as access or ID token with OAuth2.
+JWTs can be validated on their own: just authorization-server public signing key is required for that.

+In OAuth2 "opaque" tokens can be used instead of JWTs, but it requires introspection to be validated: clients and resource-servers have to send a request to authorization-server introspection end-point to ensure the token is valid and get token "attributes" (equivalent to JWT "claims").
+This process has serious performance impact compared to JWT validation.

 OAuth2 defines 4 actors:
 - **resource-owner**: think of it as end-user.
 Most frequently a physical person, but can be a client authenticated with client-credential (see below)